 I, have received, read, and understand

 (Print student's name)

-the policies and procedures of the West Georgia Te WGTC Student HIT Handbook.
-I also understand to policies and that a lack of adherence to these policible by WGTC.
-I have been given the opportunity to as that I am responsible for complying with these cies and procedures may result in disciplinary action
+the policies and procedures of the West Georgia T WGTC Student HIMT Handbook.
+I also understand policies and that a lack of adherence to these policies by WGTC.
+I have been given the opportunity to as d that I am responsible for complying with these cies and procedures may result in disciplinary action

 Student's signature Date

-NOTE: All policies and procedures as stated in thi the discretion of the College with due notice to the which will then be placed in your student file. is handbook are subject to change at any time at estudent.
+· is handbook are subject to change at any time at e student.
 Return signed form to Program Director